python-can-define-radio/python-course/classroom_activities/Ch01_Basics/ex_3a_if_else.md

     print("This will not print.")
 else:
     print("This will print... what is math??")
-##   The reason is because the numbers are converted to binary behind the scenes,
+##   The reason is because the numbers are converted to
+##   binary behind the scenes,
-##   and just as you can't express "one third" exactly in decimal (0.33333 is not EXACTLY one third)
+##   and just as you can't express "one third" exactly in decimal
+##   (0.33333 is not EXACTLY one third)
 ##   you can't express "one tenth" exactly in binary.
 ##   For more info, see https://docs.python.org/3/tutorial/floatingpoint.html
-##   If you plan to eventually do any "real-life" programming, then it's definitely worth reading.
+##   If you plan to eventually do any "real-life" programming,
+##   then it's definitely worth reading.
 ## (end of sidenote)

 ## 23b
-## Ask the user for the cost of a single item and the quantity purchased.
+## Ask the user for the cost of a single item
+## and the quantity purchased.
 Print the total cost.
 ## Make sure this works for non-integer costs.
-For example, try a cost of 2.30 and quantity of 2.
+## For example, try a cost of 2.30 and quantity of 2.
 ## Hint: You'll use float instead of int.
 ## Example:
 ##   What is the cost for an item?
 2.30
 ##   How many did you buy?
 2
 ##   The total cost would be $4.60.

 ## 24
-## Modify the previous example so that the shop gives a discount of 10% if you buy at least 20 of an item.
+## Modify the previous example so that the shop gives
+## a discount of 10% if you buy at least 20 of an item.
-## For example, if one item costs $5, and you’re buying 20, total cost would be $90.
+## For example, if one item costs $5, and you’re buying 20,
+## the total cost would be $90.

 ## 25
-## Ask the user for a number (make sure to allow for non-whole numbers).
+## Ask the user for a number
+## (make sure to allow for non-whole numbers).
-## Print the absolute value of the number without using the abs function.
+## Print the absolute value of the
+## number without using the abs function.

 ## 26
-## Ask the user for a temperature in Celsius, and display the temperature in Fahrenheit.
+## Ask the user for a temperature in Celsius,
+## and display the temperature in Fahrenheit.
 ## Make sure to allow for non-whole numbers.